An introduction to higher Auslander-Reiten theory: Introduction

 Let $\Lambda$ be an Artin $R$-algebra of finite representation type and $M$ a representation generator of $\mmod\Lambda$.
 Suppose that $\Lambda$ is not semi-simple.
 Then, the Artin $R$-algebra $\Gamma:=\End_\Lambda(M)$ has global dimension $2$.
 Let $S$ be a simple $\Gamma$-module of projective dimension $2$ and

 a minimal projective resolution of $S$.
 By Yoneda's lemma, this resolution is given by a left exact sequence

 of $\Lambda$-modules.
-It turns out that this sequence is, moreover, an almost split sequence.
+It turns out that this sequence is exact and, moreover, an almost split sequence.
 Conversely, an almost split sequence in $\mmod\Lambda$ corresponds to a minimal projective resolution of a simple $\Gamma$-module.

 Higher Auslander--Reiten theory was introduced by Iyama in 2004 in \cite{MR2298819} and \cite{MR2298820} (see also the survey article \cite{MR2484730}).
-In addition to representation theory \cite{MR2833569,MR2862066,MR3198750}, it has exhibited connections to commutative algebra, commutative and non-commutative algebraic geometry, and combinatorics, see for example \cite{MR2820136,MR2984586,MR3077865,14090668}.
+In addition to representation theory \cite{MR2833569,MR2862066,MR3198750}, it has exhibited connections to commutative algebra, commutative and non-commutative algebraic geometry, and combinatorics, see for example \cite{MR3357123,14090668,MR3144232,MR3251829,MR2984586}.

 In complete analogy with the classical theory, higher Auslander--Reiten theory can be motivated by the following theorem of Iyama.
 Let $d$ be a positive integer.
 We recall that a (right) $\Lambda$-module $M$ is \emph{$d$-cluster-tilting} if